imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 images and the even slices are channel 2 images.
-If your two channels are opened as separate stacks, such as Zeiss, the two channels can be interleaved (mixed together by alternating between them) with the menu command .
+If your two channels are opened as separate stacks, such as Zeiss, the two channels can be interleaved (mixed together by alternating between them) with the menu command {% include bc content="Plugins | Stacks - Shuffling | Stack Interleaver" %}.

 The plugin will generate a green-plot of the ratio values.
-Ch1÷Ch2 is the default and you can get Ch2÷Ch1 if the plugin is run with the  key down.
+Ch1÷Ch2 is the default and you can get Ch2÷Ch1 if the plugin is run with the {% include key content="Alt" %} key down.
 It will also generate a second plot of the intensities of the individual channels, Ch1 and Ch2, as well as a results table.

 The first row of the results table contains values for the x, y, width and height of the ROI.